Http-client is a highlevel HTTP client library.

 The default value is a procedure which extracts the username and password components from the proxy's URI.

-- trunk Add max-idle-connections to avoid FD exhaustion (thanks to Alaric for pointing out this issue).
+- 0.11 Add max-idle-connections to avoid FD exhaustion (thanks to Alaric for pointing out this issue).
 Add type and value check for uri argument (thanks to Lemonman for pointing this out).
 Fix multipart sending of port-based files.
 Add basic test suite.
 Fix 303 redirect switch to GET method.
+Use chunked encoding when using a custom writer procedure and there's no content-length header.

 - 0.10 Do not read HTTP_PROXY if REQUEST_METHOD is present (running in a CGI script), to prevent "httpoxy" attack (CVE-2016-6287).